Gong Zhu

 All players start with 0 points.
 The goal is to not be the first person to go past -1000 points (thus losing the game) and in some variations, also not more than 1000 points.
-The loser(s) becomes the pig, as Gong Zhu means "chase the pig" in Chinese.
+The loser(s) becomes the pig, as Gong Zhu means "push out the pig" in Chinese.
 All points accumulate until any player(s) have lost, for which the game ends and all points will be reset to 0.

-Unlike in Western Hearts, there is no passing of cards prior to each round in Gong Zhu.
+Unlike the Western game of Black Lady, there is no passing of cards prior to each round in Gong Zhu.